 |*Underwriter Review Required|

-Monthly options for surety bonds are unique at Jet Insurance Company and we hope others start offering it soon, as it creates a great option for dealers to avoid large annual payments and to only have a bond when needed.
+Monthly payments for surety bonds are unique at Jet Insurance Company and we hope others start offering the option soon as it creates a great option for dealers to avoid large annual payments and to only have a bond when needed.
 For example, Louisiana has common expiration dates for the bond (see more below), so you can get a monthly bond for part of the year until the license renewal date hits.

 In order to get the best rate for the bond, applicants need to have a good credit score and several years of experience.
 This means your price will go down as you stay in business and keep your credit in good standing.

 The Louisiana State Legislature wants dealers and other vehicle-related businesses to operate with integrity and financial stability.
 The bond requirement assists in this goal.
 You can see the details by referring to Louisiana Revised Statute Title 32 Chapter 4 for bonds under the Used Motor Vehicle Commission and Louisiana Revised Statute Title 32 Chapter 6 for bonds with the Motor Vehicle Commission.
 The Legislature creates the laws that put the Commissions into existence, the license requirements they oversee, and the surety bond requirements.

 The surety bond provides a gap in coverage that is not available in all other forms of typical business insurance.
 Bonds protect the public and the commissions from financial damage caused by the licensee.